Reserve Bank seeks feedback on Deposit Takers Bill

 Supervision, enforcement, and increased accountability

-Part 4 of the Bill sets out the new supervisory and enforcement powers of the RBNZ.
+Part 4 of the Bill sets out the new supervisory powers of the RBNZ, while Part 5 of the Bill sets out the new enforcement powers of the RBNZ.
 Among other things, the RBNZ will have the power to:

 - Require that information be supplied (from the deposit taker themselves, from a firm that may be a financial service provider (to help determine if firms are inappropriately operating without a licence), or from other entities that may have information about the business activities of a deposit taker)

 - Undertake 'on-site' inspections of licensed deposit takers.

 These powers will be available where the RBNZ is satisfied that a contravention of prudential obligations is likely to have occurred.
 Criminal penalties will apply to most breaches of the Bill (but breaches of the standards issued by the RBNZ will only incur civil penalties).
 As well as court-based enforcement and infringement fees, RBNZ will be able to sanction entities in other ways.
 These include issuing a remedial notice (which would require the deposit taker to take specific actions or prepare a remedial plan to address any contraventions) or asking the deposit taker to voluntarily enter into enforceable undertakings.